-Every customer wants to enter a shop and be immediately presented with their favourite items, finding everything they need in a matter of minutes.
+Every customer wants to enter a shop and be presented with their favourite items, finding everything they need in a matter of minutes.

-What is Personalisation?
+What is personalisation?

 Personalisation is a term used a lot by online retailers.
 It can best be described as the creation of personal interactions and experiences on eCommerce sites.

 No two consumers are the same – why offer both of them the same thing?

-Why is Personalisation so effective?
+Why is personalisation so effective?

 One-size-fits-all marketing is long gone.

-The intelligent use of collected data allows eCommerce retailers to fine-tune each customer’s experience into an journey that is personalised and unique to them.
+The intelligent use of real-time data allows eCommerce retailers to fine-tune each customer’s experience into a journey that is personalised and unique to them.

-Not only does this hold consumers’ attention for longer, it encourages repeat purchases due to increased customer loyalty.
+Not only does this hold consumers’ attention for longer, but it also converts a one-time shopper into a returning visitor due to increased customer loyalty.
 The more personalised a customer’s experience is, the more likely they are to take targeted action.

 Remember to not think of personalisation as an add-on, 63% of online shoppers now expect it as standard.
 This makes it fundamental to a customer’s online shopping experience.

-How to utilise Personalisation?
+How to utilise personalisation

-Product recommendations are the cornerstone of personalisation.
+Product Recommendations are the cornerstone of personalisation.

 Research into scarcity marketing shows that customers place a higher value on products that are of limited availability.